Why Is My Wrist Clicking?

 Q: Can Wrist Clicking go away on its own?

-Mild cases related to overuse resolves with rest and proper care.
+Mild cases related to overuse resolve with rest and proper care.
 Persistent clicking may require medical attention.

 Q: How long does it take to recover from wrist surgery?